How to grow giant Achatina at home. How to care for snails at home

 • Cabbage.

 There are species that feed on insects and carrion.
 In general, they have no problems with food.
-Any plants that have soft leaves and stems or fruits are suitable for food.
-Such omnivorousness is due to the speed of movement, you don’t really have to choose, you have to eat what comes across on the way.
+Any plants with soft leaves and stems or fruits are suitable for food.
+This omnivorous nature is due to the speed of movement; you don’t have much choice, you just have to eat whatever comes your way.

 What do snails eat at home?

-At home, you can feed her with what we have listed above.
+At home you can feed her what we listed above.
 From food from your table you can give:

 • Carrots, cucumbers and tomatoes;